Gunivers/Bookshelf/docs/modules/link.md

     : The executing entity must be linked to another entity.

     (score) `@s bs.link.rx`
-    : Representing the relative coordinates (position only).
+    : Representing the relative position.

 Outputs